redcurry/git_tutorial/tutorial.md

 Introduction
 ------------

-Version controls gives you the ability to keep track of changes made to documents through time.
-Git is a sophisticated, general-purpose version control system that gives you a lot of power for managing your documents.
-In addition to tracking your documents' changes line-by-line, Git makes it easy to work on the same project from different computers---either because the project is collaborative or simply because you have multiple computers from which you want to edit your work.
+Git is a general-purpose version control system that gives you a lot of power for managing your projects.

-Git and other version control systems also have the concept of branches;
-branches allow you to diverge from your main line of work, which is useful when you want to explore new ideas or make changes to your project without changing your main project.
-Later when you're happy with the results of your branch, you can incorporate those changes easily back into your main project; I'll show you how to use this feature.

-I've mentioned that Git keeps track of your documents, but what I mean by document is any plain text file---whether it's source code, HTML files, or a LaTeX manuscript.
-You won't be able to track changes line-by-line for non-plain text files, like images and Word documents because they don't have lines of text; even though Word documents contain text, they also contain non-text information about how to format the text.
-So if you do your manuscripts in Word or a non-plain text word processor, you'll likely use Git mostly for source code.
+Git allows you to

+1. Track the history of your project's development through time
+2. Identify changes that occurred between revisions
+3. Safely make changes to your project without losing your original work
+4. Temporarily go back to a previous version without losing the original
+5. Back-up and share your project with others

+Perhaps you won't need to do many of these things on very small projects, but they become very useful as your software grows.

+Note that Git works best with plain text files, e.g., source code, HTML files, or a LaTeX manuscript.
+It is not as useful with non-plain text files, like images and Word documents.

 Identify yourself
 -----------------